Azure/aztk/README.md

 ```bash
     pip install -e .
 ```
 4. Rename 'secrets.cfg.template' to 'secrets.cfg' and fill in the fields for your Batch account and Storage account.
-These fields can be found in the Azure portal, and in the [Getting Started](./docs/00-getting-started.md) docs.

-   To complete this step, you will need an Azure account that has a Batch account and Storage account:
-    - To create an Azure account: https://azure.microsoft.com/free/
-    - To create a Batch account: https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal
-    - To create a Storage account: https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account
+   Thunerbolt is built on top of two core Azure services, [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) and [Azure Storage](https://azure.microsoft.com/en-us/services/storage/).
+Create those resources via the portal (see [Getting Started](./docs/00-getting-started.md)).

-## Getting Started
+## Quickstart Guide

 The entire experience of this package is centered around a few commands.